-The grants research team has spent a lot of time recently entering Council grants into our GEM Portal.
+The grants research team has spent a lot of time recently entering Council grants from around Australia and New Zealand into our GEM Portal.

 One thing that most Council grants have in common is that they require from the applicant a cash or in-kind contribution, and that many of them only fund organisations and projects with broad community support.

 Luckily your volunteer base is a big tick towards the ‘in-kind’ and ‘broad community support’ boxes.

 Allocating a dollar value is a necessity when calculating your organisation’s in-kind contribution to a project, and indeed, as ABS calculations in 2006 showed it was worth about 42-59% of GDP, it is something which we definitely should understand how to value!

 This is why it should be part of your strategic plan to keep a track of your organisations volunteer input.

 There are a lot of different statistics on how to value volunteer hours, most calculated from data created by the ABS in 2006.
 This has been used to calculate volunteer wages since:

 These days, depending on the formula used to calculate increases in average earnings over time, there are as many figures per hour as there are organisations!

 Many councils specify their own dollar value on volunteer labour, which is usually in the range of $20 to $25 an hour.
 Should you be applying for a grant which specifies volunteer value, your work is done for you!